itscodenation/curriculum-15-16/units/1-introduction/sessions/1-computingProcesses/README.md

 * Students will learn the fundamentals of HTML, CSS, and Javascript
 * The point of the club is to prepare students for internships with technology firms over the summer.
 Think of this as a long form job interview.
 * Students will go on field trips to great cool tech companies.
-* Students will participate in ScriptEd wide hackathons for great prizes.
+* Students will participate in ScriptEd-wide hackathons for great prizes.
-* Feel free to email (**Program Manager Name**) (**program manager name**@scripted.org) for any questions especially when concerning attendance.
+* Feel free to email (**Program Manager Name**) (**program manager name**@scripted.org) for any questions, especially when concerning attendance.

 ## Icebreaker

 Go around the room and have students share their name, grade, and a fun fact about themselves many people may not know.
-(Give examples like: traveled to a foreign country, plays an instrument, speak multiple languages, beat a game with an impressive score, makes crafts in their spare time, etc.)
+(Give examples like: traveled to a foreign country, plays an instrument, speak multiple languages, beat a game with an impressive score, makes crafts in their spare time, etc.).

-## Introduction of new material (“I Do”)
+## Introduction of New Material (“I Do”)

 **Ask overarching question:** Who is smarter, a human or a computer?